 Day 3: Santa Cruz to Big Sur (75 miles)

-This is the longest day but arguably the most rewarding.
-The ride through Monterey and along the 17-Mile Drive is stunning.
-As you enter Big Sur, the landscape transforms into dramatic sea cliffs, towering redwoods, and some of the most beautiful coastline on Earth.
-The climbing is significant but the views are worth every pedal stroke.
+While this may be your longest day in the saddle, many cyclists consider it the most profoundly rewarding.
+The ride through Monterey and along the legendary 17-Mile Drive offers consistently stunning vistas.
+As you venture into Big Sur, the landscape undergoes a dramatic transformation, revealing towering sea cliffs, ancient redwood forests, and some of the most exquisitely beautiful coastline on Earth.
+Be prepared for significant climbing, but rest assured, the unparalleled views make every single pedal stroke unequivocally worthwhile.

 Day 4: Big Sur to San Simeon (40 miles)